Robert Bork Supreme Court nomination: Confirmation hearings

 A heated debate over Bork's nomination ensued, partly fueled by strong opposition by civil and women's rights groups concerned with Bork's perceived willingness to roll back civil rights rulings of the Warren and Burger courts, and his opposition to the federal government's right to impose standards of voting fairness upon the states.

 Bork is one of only four Supreme Court nominees to ever be opposed by the ACLU, along with William Rehnquist, Samuel Alito, and Brett Kavanaugh.
 Bork was also criticized for being an "advocate of disproportionate powers for the executive branch of Government, almost executive supremacy", particularly the notion of the President of the United States having unrestrained authority, especially unitary executive theory, as demonstrated by his role in the "Saturday Night Massacre" when he fired the then-United States Special Prosecutor, Archibald Cox during Richard Nixon's Watergate scandal to protect Nixon from being investigated in the Watergate scandal.
 Bork's firing of Cox was ruled illegal in Nader v.
 Bork, by the United States District Court for the District of Columbia soon afterwards.

-During debate over his nomination, Bork's video rental history was leaked to the press, which led to the enactment of the 1988 Video Privacy Protection Act as a response.
+During debate over his nomination, a list of videotapes Bork had rented was leaked to the press, which led to the enactment of the 1988 Video Privacy Protection Act as a response.
 The leak was inspired by Bork's opposition to privacy protections beyond those explicitly outlined in the constitution.
 His video rental history was unremarkable and included such harmless titles as A Day at the Races, Ruthless People, and The Man Who Knew Too Much.
-The list of rentals was gathered and published by writer Michael Dolan, who worked for Washington, D. C.'s, City Paper.
+The list of rentals was gathered and published by writer Michael Dolan, who worked for Washington, D.C.'s, City Paper.